Shubham0D4/Foodies/README.md

 # Foodies
-A website of bakery named fooies.
+A website of bakery named foodies.
 It provides users an interface to order online and also brings bakery on internet.